 The good news is that consumer complaints can be kept in a simple spreadsheet, with pertinent information like name, the nature of the complaint, when it was logged, and any remediation actions your institution took.

 Key Takeaways For Cryptocurrency Businesses

 Regulators in key U.S. states are making bold moves to engage with the cryptocurrency sector, and this trend will only increase in the coming months/years.
 Sooner or later, every state will apply regulation to bitcoin and cryptocurrency businesses.

 “Make no mistake; regulators are catching up to cryptocurrency.”

 State regulators may take a more proactive approach and attempt to engage with business owners directly, collecting feedback in an effort to inform regulation that doesn’t hamper innovation or scare away businesses.

 But whether your state takes a proactive approach or not, there are practical steps you can take now to prepare your business for the kind of regulatory framework that concerns itself with consumer protection.
 Plus, consumer protection just makes good business sense.

 If you need help navigating AML compliance in the cryptocurrency industry, the compliance experts at BitAML can help.
-Sign up for a free consultation using the form below:
+Reach out for a free consultation here.